fisher-alice/johnny-five-wiki/Multi.md

 - **data** The "data" event is fired as frequently as new data becomes available.

-- **change** The "change" event is fired whenever a corresponding "change" is fired from a component.
+- **change** The "change" event is fired whenever a corresponding "change" is fired from any constituent component.

+_Note_: You may also bind to events on `Multi` object component sensors directly, e.g. `myMulti.thermometer.on('change')`